Pull to refresh

 Overview

-The U.S. Treasury froze the American assets of two Mexican men and nine companies on June 30, accusing them of running a fuel-smuggling ring that funnels tens of millions of dollars a year to Mexico's most powerful cartel.
-On the same day, Treasury warned banks to watch for the money moving through their accounts.
+On June 30, the U.S. Treasury froze the American assets of two Mexican men and nine companies, accusing them of funneling tens of millions of dollars a year to Mexico's most powerful cartel through a fuel-smuggling ring.
+Mexico's financial intelligence unit moved the same day, blocking 20 entities: the 11 OFAC targets plus nine additional people and firms it identified on its own.

-For years, Washington fought the Jalisco New Generation Cartel (CJNG) mainly over drugs.
-This action goes after a different pipe: stolen and mislabeled fuel, now the cartels' biggest earner after narcotics.
-The bet is that choking the cash is slower than seizing a drug load, but harder to replace.
+For years, Washington fought the Jalisco New Generation Cartel mainly over drugs.
+This action goes after a different revenue stream: stolen and mislabeled fuel, the cartel's largest earner after narcotics.
+With both governments freezing accounts simultaneously, CJNG faces a harder path to rebuilding through new shell companies on either side of the border.

 Why it matters